J. Caleb Boggs: Governor of Delaware

-U.S. Senate
+United States Senator

-Boggs was elected to the U.S. Senate in 1960, narrowly defeating incumbent Democratic U.S. Senator J. Allen Frear Jr. by 1.4 percentage points, and becoming the only Republican to defeat an incumbent Democratic U.S. Senator that year.
-He was again elected to the U.S. Senate in 1966, defeating Democrat James M. Tunnell Jr., son of the former U.S. Senator.
-He served two terms from January 3, 1961, to January 3, 1973.
+Boggs was elected to the U.S. Senate in 1960, narrowly defeating incumbent Democratic U.S. Senator J. Allen Frear Jr. by 2,784 votes, and becoming the only Republican to defeat an incumbent Democratic U.S. Senator that year.
+He won re-election in 1966, defeating Democrat James M. Tunnell Jr. by 30,005 votes — his widest margin of victory in any of his elections.
+He served from January 3, 1961, to January 3, 1973.
 Boggs voted in favor of the Civil Rights Acts of 1964 and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.

 Boggs lost his bid for a third term in 1972 to the future 47th Vice President and 46th President, Democrat Joe Biden, then a New Castle County councilman.
 Boggs was a reluctant candidate that year, being persuaded to run only to help avoid a divisive primary election.
-Biden waged an energetic campaign, questioning Boggs's age and ability, and went on to defeat Boggs by approximately 1.4 percentage points.
-In his last years, Boggs lived in Wilmington, Delaware, where he continued the practice of law.
+Biden waged an energetic campaign, questioning Boggs's age and ability, and went on to defeat Boggs by 3,162 votes.
+In his last years, Boggs lived in Wilmington, Delaware, where he continued to practice law until retiring in the early 1980s.

 Death and legacy

-Boggs died at Wilmington and is buried in the Old Presbyterian Cemetery in Dover, on the grounds of the Delaware State Museum.
+Boggs' health declined in his final years due to diabetes and cancer.
+His wife, Elizabeth, died on April 1, 1992, and he died just under a year later, on March 26, 1993, at Christiana Hospital in Newark, Delaware.
+He is buried in the Old Presbyterian Cemetery in Dover, on the grounds of the Delaware State Museum.

 The J. Caleb Boggs Federal Building at 844 King Street in Wilmington, Delaware is named for him.

-Among the many tributes given by his fellow senators was one from U.S. Senator Robert Byrd of West Virginia: